 The organization also advocates the security management profession to businesses, governments, and the public.
 The organization also publishes an international magazine, Security Management, to keep its members informed about current issues in security consulting.
 The International Association of Professional Security Consultants was founded in 1984.
 Its mission is to provide membership and set standards for professional consultants in security management, security systems, information security, physical security, security operations, security risk assessment, and security training.
 It offers seminars and other educational opportunities for security consultants to pursue better careers in the security field.

-According to the Bureau of Labor Statistics, the employment outlook for security consultants is good, with a 28 percent growth rate for careers in the information security field.
+According to the Bureau of Labor Statistics, the employment outlook for security consultants is good, with a 31% growth rate for careers in the information security field through 2029.
 Information security consultants with specialty degrees, and ongoing education have a better vocational outlook than those who do not pursue certification or further training opportunities.